Wilbur Stalcup

 Wilbur Neil "Sparky" Stalcup (February 13, 1910 – April 21, 1972) was an American basketball coach and college athletics administrator.
-He served as the head basketball coach at Northwest Missouri State Teacher's College—now known as Northwest Missouri State University—from 1933 to 1943 and the University of Missouri from 1946 to 1962, compiling a career college basketball record of 332–236.
+He served as the head basketball coach at Northwest Missouri State Teacher's College—now known as Northwest Missouri State University—from 1933 to 1943 and at the University of Missouri from 1946 to 1962, compiling a career college basketball record of 332–236.
 Stalcup was also the athletic director at Missouri from 1971 until his death in 1972.

 Early life and playing career

 Stalcup grew up in Oregon, Missouri, where he played for the 1928 team that won the Missouri State High School championship at a time when there were no size divisions for high school basketball.
 The Oregon team made it to the quarterfinals of the National Interscholastic Basketball Tournament at the University of Chicago.
 During the run Oregon did not have a gymnasium and practiced on an outdoor court and occasionally inside a Methodist church.
 There were only 10 people from the school body of 100 who played.

 Stalcup attended Northwest Missouri State Teacher's College and played for Henry Iba.
-He was a member of Iba's 1932 team that lost a title game in the Amateur Athletic Union national championship.
+He was an Iba's 1932 team member that lost a title game in the Amateur Athletic Union national championship.